-40. Supplementary information to the consolidated statement of cash flow
+37. Supplementary information to the cash flow statement

 Cash and cash equivalents

 Cash and cash equivalents consist of cash on hand, cash on nostro accounts with the National Bank of Poland, current amounts due from banks, as well as other cash equivalents with maturities up to 3 months from the date of acquisition.